xavidop/alexa-helloworld-ms-luis/README.md

 # Integrating Alexa with Microsoft LUIS

-Alexa has a very good Natural Language Processing engine, However, there another NLP in the market that can be used and those are including more and more capabilities.
+Alexa has a very good Natural Language Processing engine, However, there are other NLP engines in the market that can be used and those are including more and more capabilities.

 <!-- TOC -->